-MODEL MINUTE OF MEETING - INITIAL MEETING 9.2(A)
+9.2(A) MODEL MINUTE OF MEETING - INITIAL MEETING

-COMMUNITY COUNCIL Minutes of a post-election meeting held in at t p.m. on

-Present

-Insert the names of Community Councillors (in alphabetical order by surname)

-In Attendance

-Enter names of others present, e.g. officers of the Council

-Apologies

-Enter names of Community Councillors who have submitted their apologies welcomed those present to the meeting and confirmed that the results of Community Council's election held earlier in the evening were that the undernoted had been duly elected (in a contested election)/appointed (in an uncontested election) (delete as appropriate):

-1. Results of Initial Election

-Community Councillor

-Enter names

-confirmed that the above Community Councillors (a) had been elected/appointed to serve for an initial period of four years in accordance with the Council's current Scheme for the Establishment of Community Councils in North Avrshire and (b) had signed/had undertaken to sign a Declaration of Office confirming that they would adhere to the Code of Conduct for Community Councillors, as required by the Community Council Scheme.

-Noted.

-2. Appointment of Chair

-\\\\, seconded by \\\\\, moved that \\\\\ be appointed to the Chair for a period of four years.
-There were no opposing views expressed and, accordingly, \\\\\ was appointed as Chair and assumed the Chair for the remainder of the meeting.
+COMMUI NITY ( COUNCIL Minu utes of a post-election meeting held in at p.m. on Pres sent Inse ert the names of Community Councillors (in alpha betical order by sur name) In A attendance Ente er names of others present, e.g. officers of the Co uncil Apo ologies Ente er names of Community Councillors who have su bmitte d their apolog gies 1.
+Results of Initial Election welcomed those present to the ults of Community Council's ning were as follows- nmunity Councillor Addresses Addresses ss confirmed that the above Cometed to serve for an initial period of four years in the Scheme for the Establishment of Community ed. acco rdance with the Council's 2.
+Appointment of Chair appo expr , seconded by, mointed to the Chair for a period of four years. ressed and, accordingly, was appoint for the remainder of the meeting. noved There inted a that were no op as Chair and be posing views assumed the

 3. Appointment of Secretary

-\\\\\, seconded by \\\\\, moved that \\\\\\ be appointed to the position of Secretary for a period of four years.
-There were no opposing views expressed and, accordingly, \\\\\\ was appointed as Secretary.
+appoir nted to the position of Secretary for a period of four years.
+There were noting views expressed and, accordingly, was appointed actary.

 4. Appointment of Treasurer

-\\\\\, seconded by \\\\\, moved that \\\\\ be appointed to the position of Treasurer for a period of four years.
-There were no opposing views expressed and, accordingly, \\\\\ was appointed as Treasurer.
+appoir , seconded by, moved that but ted to the position of Treasurer for a period of four years.
+There were noting views expressed and, accordingly, was appointed as urer.

-5. Administrative and Other Arrangements
+5. Ad Iministrative and Other Arrangements

-responded to questions about a number of issues associated with the Community Council's role within the local community, administrative arrangements associated with its future meetings, provisions for consulting with North Ayrshire Council on matters relevant to the local community and financial support arrangements.
+arrang North suppor responded to questions about a number of issues associated with Community Council's role within the local community, administrative gements associated with its future meetings, provisions for consulting with Ayrshire Council on matters relevant to the local community and financial rt arrangements.

 Noted.

-6. Next Meeting
+6. Any Other Competent Business

+7. Ne ext Meeting

 It was agreed that:

-- (a) subject to venue availability, the next meeting of the Community Council take place at \\\\\ p.m. on \\\\\\ in \\\\\; and - (b) the Secretary make the necessary arrangements for the meeting, advising Community Councillors and local Elected Members accordingly, and publicising the meeting arrangements locally.
+(a) subject to venue availability, the next meeting of the Community Council take place at p.m. on in; and

+(b) the Secretary make the necessary arrangements for the meeting, advising Community Councillors and local Elected Members accordingly, and publicising the meeting arrangements locally.

-The meeting ended at \\\\\ p.m.
+The m eeting ended at p.m.